 2. Waterproof Your Cables

 The equipment isn’t the only part of your security system that needs protecting from rain.
 The cables and wires of your security equipment also need to be waterproofed to make sure there is no danger of damaging the equipment or any risk to your health.
 If your cables are exposed to the elements, the best way to look after your security equipment in winter is to make sure to waterproof around the connection points at the very least.
 This is the area in which the cables are plugged into the device and where the higher risk is.
 You can also buy cables that have a special encasement around them and are suitable for use outdoors.

 Your equipment is only useful if it is in a secure position.
 Making sure to secure your security equipment to a solid and safe structure is the only way to look after your security equipment in winter.
 If the structure of the building you’ve attached your security equipment to isn’t safe, it won’t be functional.
 Make sure that if you have security equipment attached to your house, your garage, your shed or any other building, that the attachment is solid and the foundations are stable.
 If you have a security camera attached to a fence, gate or shed that is falling apart, it will only take a gust of heavy wind to make your security system useless.
 It’ll also end up with you having to pay to replace your damaged security equipment.
 Making sure to position your security equipment in a suitable location will ensure your equipment can handle extreme weather.

 At Matrix Fire and Security we install, monitor and maintain all types of security control systems so you can have secure homes all year round.
 From stand-alone coded keypads and fob reader units to fully integrated multi-network systems we will be able to provide a system tailored to suit your requirements.
-For more help on the correct placement of security systems, or more advice on how to look after your security equipment in winter, contact us for more information.
+For more help on the correct placement of security systems or more advice on how to look after your security equipment in winter, contact us for more information by calling 01296 614 440.
 Or if you’re looking for a professional installation and setup of a new security system, contact our team and view our case studies.